Apostle Paul's Missionary Journeys

 to our team of mature Christians known as the Email Evangelists.

 The Grecian city of Corinth, located on a narrow stretch of land that joins the Peloponnesus to the mainland of Greece, is about 48 miles west of Athens.
 Its history goes back at least as far as 900 B.C.
-Myth stated that the city was founded by Corinthos, a descendant of the Sun god Helios.
+Myth states that the city was founded by Corinthos, a descendant of the Sun god Helios.

 During his second missionary journey, in the summer of 50 A.D., the apostle Paul leaves the city of Athens and travels to Corinth.
 In the city he meets a couple named Priscilla and Aquila.
-When they discover Paul is a tentmaker like themselves they let him stay in their home.
+When they discover Paul is a tent maker like themselves they let him stay in their home.
 Paul's friends and fellow evangelists Silas and Timothy join him in Corinth.
 He preaches the gospel every Sabbath until he leaves the city around Autumn of 52 A.D.
 Paul revisits the city in 58 A.D. during his third missionary journey.
-He writes at least two letters to the Corinthian church - the first in the late winter of 56 A.D. and the second in late Summer of 57.
+He writes at least two letters to the Corinthian church, the first in the late winter of 56 A.D. and the second in late Summer of 57.